adefrutoscasado/recist-app/README.md

 # Recist-App

-Recist is a cloud application for the interactive analysis of the evolution of tumors in medical images
+Recist-App is a cloud application for the interactive analysis of the evolution of tumors in medical images

 - Import DICOM medical images from URL or local storage
 - Mark the size of the lesions
 - Get the RECIST evaluation following RECIST standards

 ### Tech

 Recist-App uses a number of open source projects to work properly:

-* [AMI](https://github.com/FNNDSC/ami) - Medical Imaging JavaScript ToolKit
+- [AMI](https://github.com/FNNDSC/ami) - Medical Imaging JavaScript ToolKit
-* [Polymer](https://github.com/Polymer/polymer) - JavaScript library for building web applications using Web Components
+- [Polymer](https://github.com/Polymer/polymer) - JavaScript library for building web applications using Web Components
-* [node.js](https://nodejs.org) and [Express](https://github.com/expressjs/express) - As webserver to manage static files at deployment
+- [Node.js](https://nodejs.org) and [Express](https://github.com/expressjs/express) - As webserver to manage static files at deployment

 ### Installation